Chapter 2 here ... Chapter 4 here

 Marc whistled again and shook his head.

 Summer was on the horizon, they hadn’t made a clear decision about their future and now Hugh made a major error.
 They’d discussed living in the west but she couldn’t do that yet.
 There was her job and this was the holiday season, there were family issues and his things were currently in three countries.

 They'd not sorted out the wedding, neither of them had insisted and it had just kept getting postponed.
 Now he brought up the issue of whether she wanted.
 'I want, I want,' she insisted.
 It was hopeless.

 ‘I know that but my mum’s not well - it’s age-related.
 She’s waited a year for this, I've kept her on promises until now and it would be cruel not to go to her.
 She hasn't asked, she's not pressured me in the least and that’s all the more reason.
-I really have to do this, love, especially as she'd want to know about you, about our plans and so on.
-Your mother and you are so close, you'd understand.
-Maybe I'm not as close but this would be on my conscience, you know - I'd be moody and irritable.’
+Your mother and you are so close,surely you understand.’

 ‘Three weeks in Australia and two in Britain.’

 ‘Half the summer!
 I need you with me, Hugh, I’m telling you straight.
 This is exactly the time we should be together.
 Why can’t you go in September?’

 ‘Work, of course.
 A teacher can't not be there.
 He has to be there, especially at the start of a semester - you know that.’

 ‘Koshmar.
 There's something I have to tell you and I don't want you to start imagining things.
 There are many people, I meet them each day and they put pressure on me.'